 Bussing Out

-Shabina Aslam’s personal experience forms the basis of an immersive installation, Bussing Out, which is based on 21 oral history interviews.
-For the installation, we developed a purpose-built kinetic set of the top floor of a 1970s bus, which includes 180° projected animation, binaural audio and a virtual bus driver seen through the convex mirror.
-Visitors are immersed in verbatim oral histories performed by actors, as the animations of the bus route are back-projected onto the windows.
+Shabina’s personal experience forms the basis of an immersive installation, Bussing Out, which is based on twenty-one oral history interviews she collected.
+For the installation, we developed a purpose-built kinetic set of the top floor of a 1970s bus, which includes 180° immersive animation, binaural audio and a virtual bus driver seen through the convex mirror.
+Visitors are immersed in verbatim oral histories performed by Bradford residents, as animations of the bus route are back-projected onto the windows, and the bus driver talks in the mirror.